 Different colors mean different things to your audience.
 Read our quick blog to understand what color says about your business…then pick one!
 It truly can be as simple as that.

-Check out Fiverr or 99designs.
-With these websites, you’ll have design professionals creating logo options for your business, all for less than $100.
+Check out our review of the best logo makers.
+With these websites, you’ll be able to create logo options for your business, all for less than $100.
 Is this a logo that your company will keep forever?
 Probably not.
 But it’s a great place to get started.

-There are great platforms like SquareSpace that will help a startup owner get a website up and running quickly.
-If you’d like to outsource this service, check out our friends at SmBiz.Website for an affordable solution.
+There are great platforms like GoDaddy that will help a startup owner get a website up and running quickly.

 Skip the awareness marketing.